This section contains student outcomes data about current students, graduates, and alumni.

 First Destination Outcomes

-A sample of organizations who hired Lawrence graduates within the past five years includes: AmeriCorps, Apple, BCDVideo, The Boldt Company, Chicago Center, City Year, College Possible, Edelman Communications and Marketing, Edward Jones, Epic, Field Museum of Natural History, Fox Cities Magazine, Fox Cities Performing Arts Center, Fox Valley Symphony, Kimberly-Clark Corporation, Lawrence University, LinkedIn, Macy's, MicroInsurance Centre LLC, Northern Trust, Peace Corps, PhysAssist Scribes, Regeneron Pharmaceuticals, Teach for China, The Nature Conservancy, ThedaCare, TEKsystems, University of Minnesota, Walker Art Center, Weidert Group, Inc., Wells Fargo, Yale University, YMCA and various school districts.
+A sample of organizations who hired Lawrence graduates within the past five years includes: AmeriCorps, Apple, Appleton Area School District, BCDVideo, The Boldt Company, Chicago Center, Chicago Opera Theatre, City Year, College Possible, Edelman Communications and Marketing, Edward Jones, Epic Systems Corporation, Field Museum of Natural History, Fox Cities Magazine, Fox Cities Performing Arts Center, Fox Valley Symphony, Kimberly-Clark Corporation, Lawrence University, LinkedIn, Macy's, MicroInsurance Centre LLC, Northern Trust, Optum, Peace Corps, PhysAssist Scribes, Regeneron Pharmaceuticals, Teach for China, Teaching Assistant Program in France (TAPIF), The Nature Conservancy, ThedaCare, TEKsystems, University of Minnesota, Walker Art Center, Weidert Group, Inc.; Wells Fargo, Yale University, YMCA and various school districts.

 Graduate and Professional School Outcomes